-State and Timescale-dependency of Climate Variability from the last Glacial to present day (STACY)
+State and timescale-dependency of climate variability from the last Glacial to present day

-The group explores and quantifies changes of climate variability in the past, the role (global) mean temperature plays in them, and assesses how well climate models can reflect them.
-We focus predominantly on the time period from the last Glacial period to the present day (the last 130,000 years). and to assess how well climate model simulations can capture them.
-In our work we combine statistical analysis of climate proxy and model data, the modeling of palaeoclimate proxy archive signal formation and climate modeling (from the very simple to full complexity), to improve the understanding of climate variability changes in a warming world.
+The central aim of the group is to explore and quantify changes of climate variability in the past, the role (global) mean temperature played them, and to assess how well climate models can reflect them.
+We focus predominantly on the time period from the last Glacial period to the present day (~130,000 years ago to today).
+In our work we combine the statistical analysis of climate proxy and model data, the modeling of palaeoclimate proxy archive signal formation and climate models (from the very simple to intermediate complexity), to improve scientific understanding of climate variability changes in a warming world.

 - How does climate variability depend on the general Earth system state, and global mean temperature?